Battle of Mabitac

 Even supporting fire from a U.S. Navy gunboat (some 1,300 yards distant) and an attempted flank attack by 60 Americans, who had not participated in the costly frontal assault, could not dent the Filipino position, and Cheatham withdrew soon after.
 Eventually, General Cailles managed a skillful withdrawal in order to avoid envelopment, and by the next day, his entire command had made good their escape.

-According to the Americans the US Army lost some 21 killed and 23 wounded in the battle, an effective loss of 33% of their strength (termed a "profoundly impressive loss" by American General Arthur MacArthur, Jr. in an effort to allay the potential shock on U.S. servicemen).
+According to the Americans the US Army lost some 21 killed and 23 wounded in the battle, an effective loss of 33% of their strength (termed a "profoundly impressive loss" by American Brigadier General Arthur MacArthur, Jr. in an effort to allay the potential shock on U.S. servicemen).
 American estimates put Filipino losses at 11 killed and 20 wounded.
 Numbered among their dead was Lieutenant Colonel Fidel Sario.

 A differing version of the battle exists in the Philippine Revolutionary Records.
 A letter addressed to a Miguel Estrada by one Faustin Pantua says this:

-American Major-General John C. Bates later said of this battle: "It is deemed charitable as well as politic to drop a veil over this matter rather than to give any publicity that can be avoided."
+American Major General John C. Bates later said of this battle: "It is deemed charitable as well as politic to drop a veil over this matter rather than to give any publicity that can be avoided."

 After this First Battle of Mabitac in 1900, a second battle was fought here during the Second World War in 1945.
 The town was liberated from the Japanese Imperial Army by the Philippine Commonwealth troops of the 4th, 41st, 42nd and 43rd Infantry Division of the Philippine Army and the 4th Constabulary Regiment of the Philippine Constabulary with some guerrilla elements.